 01 · Identity

 Decide who you are.
+Read this every morning.

-Your Identity Statement — Read Every Morning
+Your Identity Statement

-"I am a disciplined, clear-headed design founder who builds his business with skill, cares for his parents with presence every single evening, saves for the home he is building, and earns the respect of people around him — not by announcing it, but by living it quietly every day."
+"I am a disciplined, clear-headed design founder who builds his business with skill, cares for his parents with presence every evening, saves for the home he is building, and earns the respect of people around him — not by announcing it, but by living it quietly every single day."

 🏠